Directors to watch. The future of world cinema.

 Three parallel love stories set in three different cities are set against some of the major international events of the last five years, in this ambitious, globe-spanning feature debut from director Rooth Tang.

 In the Ottoman province of Hijaz during World War I, a young Bedouin boy experiences a greatly hastened coming of age as he embarks on a perilous desert journey to guide a British officer to his secret destination.

-A smash success at this year’s Cannes, the stunning feature debut by Myroslav Slaboshpytskiy focuses on a gang of deaf-mute students whose extra-curricular activities include robbery, prostitution and aggravated assault.
+A smash success at Cannes, the stunning feature debut by Myroslav Slaboshpytskiy focuses on a gang of deaf students whose extracurricular activities include robbery, prostitution and aggravated assault.